Hot Peaches: Notable members

+Troupe culture

 While the group's main objective was performance, Hot Peaches' primary function was to provide a nurturing queer community, and a platform for members self-expression.
 Camicia has been quoted as saying "We're not actors, we're entertainers.
 Rather than becoming the script, the script becomes us."
 The impact of the community on its members also included interactions with fellow drag performance groups and queer revolutionaries.
 Jimmy Camicia and Peggy Shaw were influenced by a conversation on feminism with Mallory Jones, sister of Kate Millett, and thus instituted feminist messages into their performances.

 The early work of the company often created their performances around the fashion and outfits its performers wanted to wear.
-These outfits were often ostentatious, sparkling outfits, which included platform boots and feather boas.
-The vibrancy of the troupes costumes became a defining moment during their European's tours stop in Berlin in 1978, when they lent their wardrobe to the Spiderwomen, whose luggage had been lost during travel.
+These outfits were often ostentatious, sparkling glam outfits, which included platform boots, glitter, tinsel and feather boas.
+The vibrancy of the troupe's costumes became a defining moment during their European tour stop in Berlin in 1978, when they lent their wardrobe to the Spiderwoman Theater, whose luggage had been lost during travel.
 The two groups had conflicting styles.
 According to Lois Weaver, the Spiderwomen were a feminist troupe devoted to "deconstructing the feminist image," while Hot Peaches' wardrobe consisted of "excessive femininity".